rak3rman/passport-uicshib/README.md

 A sample Vue.js project is provided to help users authenticate with Shibalike.
 This frontend was based on the [Vite + Vue 3 + Tailwinds CSS Starter Template](https://github.com/web2033/vite-vue3-tailwind-starter).
-In the `example` folder, the Vite project is ready-to-go in both a development sense using `npm run dev` and compiled for production using `npm run build`.
+In the `vite-example` folder, the Vite project is ready-to-go in both a development sense using `npm run dev` and compiled for production using `npm run build`.

 ### Development

 Start the **Node.js backend** and watch for changes on default port **3010**

-    cd example
+    cd vite-example
     pm2 start ecosystem.config.js --env env

 Start the **Vue.js frontend** and watch for changes on default port **3000**